postcss/autoprefixer/README.md

 wrote `-webkit-gradient` without W3C’s `gradient`, Autoprefixer will not add other prefixes.

-But [PostCSS] has a plugins to convert CSS to unprefixed state.
+But [PostCSS] has plugins to convert CSS to unprefixed state.
 Use [postcss-unprefix] before Autoprefixer.

 [postcss-unprefix]: https://github.com/gucong3000/postcss-unprefix